BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 > Using UNIX commands
 > 1. Sort the table by expression levels (second column).  <input type="checkbox">
 > 2. Create a new file that contains the top 10 highest expressed genes.  <input type="checkbox">
-> 3. Using the new file, create a table to sort the table by gene GC content.  <input type="checkbox">
+> 3. Using the new file, sort the table by gene GC content.  <input type="checkbox">
 > 4. Create a table with only the gene names but replace the name SCAB with SCABIES. <input type="checkbox">
 >
 > <details markdown=1>